Automatisch vacatures plaatsen op Academic Positions

 Qualifications

-Applicants must hold, or be nearing completion of, a Master’s degree in Physics, Chemistry, Materials Science, or a closely related discipline, in accordance with Dutch university requirements for enrollment in a PhD program.
+Applicants must hold, or be nearing completion of, a Master’s degree in Physics, Physical Chemistry, Materials Science, or a closely related discipline, in accordance with Dutch university requirements for enrollment in a PhD program.
+Candidates should demonstrate a strong interest in nonlinear optics, materials science, and chemistry, coupled with excellent critical thinking and innovative problem-solving skills.
+Proficiency in both written and spoken English is required.
 While prior experience with femtosecond lasers is not a prerequisite, it will be considered a distinct advantage.
-Candidates should demonstrate a strong interest in nonlinear optics, materials science, and chemistry, coupled with excellent critical thinking and innovative problem-solving skills.
-Proficiency in both written and spoken English is mandatory.

 Work environment